telattar/bestie/README.md

 # Bestie - Your motivational friend 💌✨

 Bestie is your personal motivational companion!
-It sends uplifting emails to subscribed users every Sunday at 12 PM (Cairo Time) to remind them they're doing great.
+It sends uplifting emails to subscribed users every Sunday at 12 PM to remind them they're doing great.
 Bestie also delivers a heartfelt message to the subscribed users on their birthday make their day extra special. 🎉🎂

 ### 🚀 Features